cloud-design-patterns-journey/docs/docs/labs/security/inject-k8s-secrets-vault.md

     Your system prompt is replaced with a new prompt `/ $`.
 Commands issued at this prompt are executed on the `vault-0` container.

-2. Enable kv-v2 secrets at the path `internal`.
+2. If not already enabled, enable kv-v2 secrets at the path `internal` (expect an error if already enabled).

         $ vault secrets enable -path=internal kv-v2
         Success!
 Enabled the kv-v2 secrets engine at: internal/